jawahar-shazab/docs/docs/api.md

 POST /v1/auth
 ```

-Authorizes a user for access to specific resources or actions.
+This API authorizes a user for access to specific resources or actions, ensuring that the user has the necessary permissions to perform a particular operation within the system.

 ---